Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 ### I can't connect a worker to my local access point

  - confirm that you are using the right wifi name and password in the Imager (default `pioreactor` and `raspberry`)
+ - The maximum number of access point clients (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~4-8.
+There is a possibility to add more, see [issue here](https://github.com/Pioreactor/pioreactor/issues/442).

+ ### I'm pretty sure I'm at the limit of ~4-8 clients on my access point - what can I do?

+  - You can purchase a cheap wifi router and use that as the access point.
+Note that you don't need to connect this router to the internet - it will operate a network regardless.
+  - You can purchase a WIFI USB stick to improve the clients and range of your Pioreactor.
+For example, the Alfa AWUS036AC (take note to confirm your Raspberry Pi can has the correct USB connection).